Conjoined twins: History

 Several sets of conjoined twins lived during the nineteenth century and made careers for themselves in the performing arts, though none achieved quite the same level of fame and fortune as Chang and Eng.
 Most notably, Millie and Christine McCoy (or McKoy), pygopagus twins, were born into slavery in North Carolina in 1851.
-They were sold to a showman, J.P.
-Smith, at birth, but were soon kidnapped by a rival showman.
+They were sold to showman J.P.
+Smith at birth, but were soon kidnapped by a rival showman.
 The kidnapper fled to England but was thwarted because England had already banned slavery.
 Smith traveled to England to collect the girls and brought with him their mother, Monimia, from whom they had been separated.
 He and his wife provided the twins with an education and taught them to speak five languages, play music, and sing.
 For the rest of the century, the twins enjoyed a successful career as "The Two-Headed Nightingale" and appeared with the Barnum Circus.
 In 1912, they died of tuberculosis, 17 hours apart.

 Giacomo and Giovanni Tocci, from Locana, Italy, were immortalized in Mark Twain's short story "Those Extraordinary Twins" as fictitious twins Angelo and Luigi.
 The Toccis, born in 1877, were dicephalus tetrabrachius twins, having one body with two legs, two heads, and four arms.
 From birth they were forced by their parents to perform and never learned to walk, as each twin controlled one leg (in modern times, physical therapy allows twins like the Toccis to learn to walk on their own).
 They are said to have disliked show business.
 In 1886, after touring the United States, the twins returned to Europe with their family.
 They are believed to have died around this time, though some sources claim they survived until 1940, living in seclusion in Italy.